CarlosAMolina/carlosamolina.github.io/projects/work-with-urls/how-to-use/configuration.md

 4. Edit saved rules

-    You can edit then by clicking over each saved rule and modify the values.
+    You can edit them by clicking over each saved rule and modify the values.

 #### Deobfuscation rules